vib-tcp/project_github_microcredential/README.md

 - we communicated via **GitHub issues**
 - we've mainly used the **CL**

-We might have been a tiny bit more ambition by adding
+We might have been a tiny bit more ambitious by adding
 - internet resources we've used to think about our impressive folder structure

 We definitely need to